How Do Eastern Religions Deal with Substance Abuse and Treatment?

 Confucianism

 Confucianism or Ruism is a system of ethics and religion devised by Confucius (K’ung Fu-tzu) in the 6th century BC.
 Confucius was able to systematize all of the elements of Chinese philosophy at that time, and his teachings were later compiled by his disciples.
-It is estimated that there are approximately 6 million individuals who practice Confucianism in the world today, most of them in the Far East.
+It is estimated that there are approximately 6 million individuals who practice Confucianism in the world today, most of them in the Far East.3

 Confucianism emphasizes knowledge and education as a means of attaining status.
 Applying psychoeducation to understand addictive behavior would be one of the approaches that would be consistent with a person who practices Confucianism.
-Understanding the potential triggers for substance abuse and methods to deal with relapse prevention, and then practicing these, would help an individual develop confidence and reshape their spirituality.
+Understanding the potential triggers for substance use and methods to deal with relapse prevention, and then practicing these, would help an individual develop confidence and reshape their spirituality.

 The use of the classic texts from Confucianism has been applied to some rehab centers in the East.
 The approach used in these rehab centers involves advocating respect, humbleness, frugality, and self-control.